Rentokil Initial (LON:RTO) Rating Increased to Buy at Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft upgraded shares of Rentokil Initial (LON:RTO – Get Rating) to a buy rating in a research report sent to investors on Thursday morning, MarketBeat.com reports.
-The brokerage currently has GBX 550 ($6.74) target price on the stock.
+Rentokil Initial (LON:RTO – Get Rating) was upgraded by stock analysts at Deutsche Bank Aktiengesellschaft to a “buy” rating in a research report issued on Thursday, MarketBeat Ratings reports.
+The firm currently has a GBX 550 ($6.74) price target on the stock.
+Deutsche Bank Aktiengesellschaft’s price target points to a potential upside of 13.94% from the company’s current price.

 Rentokil Initial plc, together with its subsidiaries, provides route-based services in North America, the United Kingdom, rest of Europe, Asia, the Pacific, and internationally.
 It offers a range of pest control services for rodents, and flying and crawling insects, as well as other forms of wildlife management for commercial and residential customers.